Current Problems with Dam Rehabilitation

 4. Irrigation Solutions

-Ten perfect of the entirety of the American agricultural industry leverages stored dam water to irrigate their crops.
+Ten percent of the entirety of the American agricultural industry leverages stored dam water to irrigate their crops.
 Irrigation via damming systems offers a robust array of career offerings and helps stabilize the American job market.

 5. Mine Tailings

-Mine tailings are specialized dams leveraged to store mining waste– as a direct result from mining and separating mineral deposits; mine tailings are large constructs typically confined within a pond to contain contamination.
+Mine tailings are specialized dams leveraged to store mining waste – as a direct result from mining and separating mineral deposits; mine tailings are large constructs typically confined within a pond to contain contamination.
 Some structures repurpose large lakes.

 6. Wielding the Power of Hydropower